Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 The warm, summery, floral air that rolled in when the shuttle was finally down and he opened the doors confirmed it.
 Even Dora, whose sense of smell was easily the weakest among them, sighed with relief.

-"I will *never* understand the appeal of these things…" she grumbled, tapping the crate as she alighted.
+"I will *never* understand the appeal of these things..." she grumbled, tapping the crate as she alighted.

 "Aye, but you say the same thing about bacon.
-So…" Ian dropped down from the shuttle and grinned as he saw a number of tall, skinny blue figures ambling their way.
+So..."
+Ian dropped down from the shuttle and grinned as he saw a number of tall, skinny blue figures ambling their way.
 Perfect.

 He didn’t have a lot of experience with Vzk’tk.
 There weren’t many on Cimbrean, and they mostly kept to the Alien Quarter in Folctha, safely away from any blundering humans and Gao who might accidentally snap their spindly legs.
 They had a reputation for not being the sharpest marbles in the shed, but the smarter ones knew it, and used it to their advantage.